 Business News Releases

-Live music inquiry Brisbane and Sydney public hearings
+Live music inquiry — risk and insurance hearing

-THE House of Representatives Standing Committee on Communications and the Arts is holding its first round of interstate public hearings this week for its inquiry into the challenges and opportunities within the Australian live music industry.
+THE House of Representatives Standing Committee on Communications and the Arts is holding a public hearing tomorrow for its inquiry into the challenges and opportunities within the Australian live music industry, focussing on insurance in the sector.

 More information about the committee, including membership, may be found on the Committee’s website.